triliovault-k8s-issues/triliovault-k8s-issues/README.md

 ### Support Log Bundle

-TrilioVault for Kubernetes provides [Support Log Collector](https://github.com/triliovault-k8s-issues/triliovault-k8s-issues/blob/master/tools/log_collector/README.md) tool, which captures all the necessary information required for our developers to debug your issue. **We strongly recommend you run this utility and upload the zip file created by this tool**
+TrilioVault for Kubernetes provides [tvk-log-collector](https://github.com/trilioData/tvk-plugins/blob/main/docs/log-collector/README.md) kubectl plugins, which captures all the necessary information required for our developers to debug your issue.
+**We strongly recommend you run this utility and upload the zip file created by this tool**